immunefi-team/Bounty_Boosts/DeGate/26039 - [SC - Insight] Proxy contract deployments can be front-run to ....md

 # Proxy contract deployments can be front-run to take over ownership

-Submitted on Thu Nov 23 2023 08:43:11 GMT-0400 (Atlantic Standard Time) by @p4rsely for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Nov 23rd 2023 at 14:43:11 UTC by @p4rsely for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #26039